abtris/angular-todo-mongohq/README.md

 # CI - with Jenkins

 Using [Jenkins](http://jenkins-ci.org/) for continues integration with javascript.
+In jenkins you should install plugins for git, cobertura (code coverage), html publisher (for docco documentation).

 ## Mac OS X